gasparka/thesis/docs/pyha.rst

 Abstraction and Design reuse
 ----------------------------

+Pyha has been designed in the way that it can represent RTL designs exactly as the user defines, however thanks to the object-oriented nature all these low level details can be abstracted away and then Pyha turns into HLS language.
+To increase productivity, abstraction is needed.

 Pyha is based on the object-oriented design practices, this greatly simplifies the design reuse as the classes can be used to initiate objects.